Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

        width="650" border="10" />
 </p>

+Please see the [SoccerTwos](Learning-Environment-Examples.md#soccer-twos) environment for an example.

 #### Cooperative Behaviors Notes and Best Practices
 * An agent can only be registered to one MultiAgentGroup at a time.
 If you want to re-assign an agent from one group to another, you have to unregister it from the current group first.